LiurongLin/AMUSE2021_Team_A/README.md

   - 0.9AU_no_friction: initally evolve the Sun to have a radius of 0.9 AU and neglect the friction caused by the envelope of the Sun <br>

 <h3> plot_eccentricity_vs_t.ipynb </h3>
-Use this code to make the eccentricity against time plots
+Use this code to make the eccentricity against time plots.

-<h3> coordinates_plot.ipynb <\h3>
+<h3> coordinates_plot.ipynb </h3>
- Use this code to make the trajectory of the earth after we add it into the solar system
+Use this code to make the trajectory of the earth after we add it into the solar system.